 Let’s break it down into 7 steps:

-2. Secure sponsors if applicable
+2. Secure sponsors

 Whether you reach out via email, phone, or through a personal connection, it’s all about creating value when soliciting corporate sponsorships.
 Lead with your mission, create an emotional connection, and emphasize the value a corporation stands to gain by partnering with your nonprofit.